Travel & Tourism | City and Guilds Diploma in Air Cabin Crew | Level 2

-This internationally recognised qualification is designed for those who would like a career in the aviation industry as cabin crew or in ground operations.
-You will develop the skills needed to succeed in the airline selection process or to move on to the Level 3 course in Travel and Tourism.
+This internationally recognised qualification is designed for those who would like a career in the aviation industry as cabin crew or ground operations.

 The course includes practice in our real aircraft cabin and visits from airline professionals.

-To join this Level 2 course, you should have at least three GCSEs at grade 3 (D/E) or above, including English and maths.
+At least three GCSEs grade 3 (D/E) or above, including English and maths.

-If you do not have the above grades, you can start on the combined Business, IT, Travel and Tourism Pathway.
+If you do not have the above grades, you can start on the combined Level 1 Business, IT, Travel and Tourism course.

 - Airline health, safety and security